nsgLUMS/predict_DigitalLiteracy/README.md

 - Model: A random forest model trained using 100,000 trees.
 We used the randomForest library in R and employed default values for other hyperparameters.
 - Model Performance: R^2 over OOB samples was 0.8 and MSE was 0.019
 - Data: The model was trained over a sample of 143 individuals from Pakistan with different levels of digital literacy (please refer to the paper for a detailed description of the model)
-- Suitability: The model is best suited for populations with either low levels of Internet experiences or populations compriseing a mix of low and high digital literacy users
+- Suitability: The model is best suited for populations comprising a high proportion of individuals with low levels of digital literacy.